Similarities in the Initiation of Upward Positive and Downward Negative Lightning Flashes: Introduction

 The initiation and early development of lightning discharges remain among the most challenging and incompletely understood aspects of atmospheric electricity research (e.g., \cite{dwyer_physics_2014}).
 Despite significant advancements in observation techniques, the fundamental mechanisms underlying lightning initiation continue to generate considerable scientific debate.

-Numerous studies have investigated the initiation of downward negative flashes using various measurement techniques, including electric field sensors, high-speed cameras (HSC), and very high frequency (VHF) interferometry (e.g., \citep{proctor_vhf_1988, nag_analysis_2009, marshall_percentage_2014}).
+Numerous studies have investigated the initiation of downward negative flashes using various measurement techniques, including electric field sensors, high-speed cameras (HSC), and very high frequency (VHF) interferometry (e.g., \cite{proctor_vhf_1988, nag_analysis_2009, marshall_percentage_2014}), in both tropical and temperate thunderstorms \citep{gomes_comparison_1998}.
 The seminal work by \cite{clarence_preliminary_1957} proposed a three-phase mechanism—Breakdown, Intermediate, and Leader (BIL)—that precedes the first return stroke in downward negative flashes.
-They hypothesized that the initial breakdown (Stage B) differs fundamentally from the stepped leader process (Stage L).
+They hypothesised that the initial breakdown (Stage B) differs fundamentally from the stepped leader process (Stage L).
 This hypothesis has been both supported and challenged by subsequent research, with \cite{proctor_vhf_1988} suggesting, based on VHF observations, that similar discharge processes might occur in both the breakdown and leader stages.

 One significant limitation in the study of downward lightning is the inability to directly measure the current waveforms associated with the initiation process.
 Unlike tower-initiated upward lightning, where direct current measurements are possible, researchers studying downward lightning must rely primarily on remotely-sensed electromagnetic fields.
 HSC observations are also hampered by cloud opacity, whereas the initiation of upward flashes is frequently visible to optical measurements.